 Near Holtville, the SR-7 transitions to Country Route S32, part of the Orchard Road Expressway.
-The SR-7 has major intersections offering routes to destinations like Calexico East Port of Entry, the international border, and San Diego.
+The SR-7 has major intersections offering routes to destinations like the Calexico East Port of Entry, the international border, and San Diego.
 For this reason, our San Diego car accident lawyers maintain meeting places up and down the CA coast.

 According to the 2013 figures, the SR-7 sees well above 15,000 daily travelers at Menvielle Road.
 With traffic on highways and higher speed limits, the SR-7 is a prime example of a stretch of road that sees all sorts of accidents.
 We can offer free consultations and case representation on a contingency fee basis at no risk to potential clients seeking an accident that happened along the SR-7!
 Our legal advice is sound.
 Our representation means parties involved in Los Angeles, Riverside County, or other SR-7 bound injury and wrongful death cases will get the best lawyers along the state route.
-We have locations to serve you to Huntington Beach, Santa Monica, and even Beverly Hills.
-Our Los Angeles car accident attorneys can handle any legal matter, from a government claim against CalTrans to a negligent driver who rear-ended any person.
+We have locations to serve you in Huntington Beach, Santa Monica, and even Beverly Hills.
+Our Los Angeles car accident attorneys can handle any legal matter, from a government claim against CalTrans to a negligent driver who rear-ended anyone.

-We can discuss your legal rights and legal options to determine the most intelligent legal trajectory in your best interests as a victim in need of medical attention and go from there.
+We can discuss your legal rights and options to determine the most intelligent legal trajectory in your best interests as a victim needing medical attention and go from there.
 We can also help with two vehicles or more when insurance is spread thin to cover rehabilitation from even the most common injuries from SR-7 roadway accidents in Los Angeles County or other locales.
 The faster you pick up the phone and call us about our legal services, the greater your chances of the best possible outcome.

 The SR-7 poses a particular challenge for drivers as the route sees heavy commercial vehicle traffic with trucks heading to or coming from the country of Mexico.
 Since freeways have a higher speed limit, the SR-7 is no place for distracted driving, with even the slightest mistakes becoming costly.
 Besides distracted driving, DUI, driving on the wrong side of the road, and reckless driving can all prove fatal on the SR-7.